No Tags Found!

 Amend(0)

-The term continuous service of 240 days, inclusive of authorized leave, lay-off, maternity leave, etc. There are a lot of cases won in different High Courts of India when an employee completes 4 years plus 240 days and qualifies for gratuity payment.
-It is absolutely a misguidance that an employee should complete 5 years of service to qualify to get gratuity.
+The term "continuous service" of 240 days includes authorized leave, lay-off, maternity leave, etc. There have been numerous cases won in different High Courts of India where an employee completes 4 years plus 240 days and qualifies for gratuity payment.
+It is a misconception that an employee must complete 5 years of service to qualify for gratuity.

-Imagine that you might have worked for 4 years plus 220 days and then taken unauthorized leave for a period of one month, or you have submitted your resignation papers.
-In such a scenario, the question will arise whether you are eligible for gratuity or not.
-Even when you are on unauthorized leave and there is no communication from the management regarding the sanction of leave or its grant, you are deemed to be in service and automatically qualify for gratuity.
+Imagine you have worked for 4 years plus 220 days and then taken unauthorized leave for a month, or you have submitted your resignation papers.
+In such a scenario, the question arises whether you are eligible for gratuity or not.
+Even when you are on unauthorized leave and there is no communication from management regarding the sanction or grant of leave, you are deemed to be in service and automatically qualify for gratuity.

 From India, Madras